yortus/multimethods/README.md

 ![Multimethods](./extras/multimethods-title.png)

 Create fast and flexible [multimethod](https://en.wikipedia.org/wiki/Multiple_dispatch) functions in JavaScript.
+Use them for dynamic dispatch (like virtual methods but more flexible), or for pattern-matched control flow.

 A multimethod looks and acts like an ordinary function from the outside.
-On the inside, a multimethod may contain many different *methods*, each of which provides a different implementation depending on the kinds of arguments passed to the multimethod.
+On the inside, a multimethod consists of any number of alternative *methods*, each of which provides a different implementation depending on the kinds of arguments passed to the multimethod.
 When a multimethod is called, the arguments are examined and the call is forwarded to the best-matching method.

 The multimethod creator specifies how arguments are examined and matched to methods, via a flexible pattern-matching system based on [discriminants and patterns](#discriminants-and-patterns).